The OHI site is undergoing maintenance from April 18-22.

 Performing rights organizations, known as PROs, collect licensing fees, and, in turn, pay royalties to the songwriter, publisher or performer of that music.
 There are four major music licensing companies: ASCAPBMISESAC, and GMR.

-Don’t miss out on this unique opportunity to to secure your music licenses — at our exclusive discounted rates that will save you as much as 35% off rack rate — and help protect your park from liability and costly fines.
+discounted rates that will save you as much as 35% off rack rate — and help protect your park from liability and costly fines.
 OHI Combined Music Licenses are only available for OHI members, so become a member or contact us at 303-681-0401 now to get assistance.

 REMINDER: If a park plays copyrighted music at their park without a license from ASCAP, BMI, SESAC, or GMR they could be liable for damages set by federal statute that can range from $750 to $30,000.
 In addition, if a jury finds that the infringement was ‘willful,’ the damages assessed could run as high as $150,000 per song plug legal costs.

-“It’s important for RV parks and campgrounds to have all four licenses to be fully covered and OHI is the only organization in the Outdoor Hospitality Industry that can offer a discount to its members on a Global Music Rights license.” -Global Music Rights
+“It’s important for RV parks and campgrounds to have all four licenses to be fully covered and OHI is the organization in the Outdoor Hospitality Industry that can offer a discount to its members on a Global Music Rights license.” -Global Music Rights

 PRICING FOR 2025